Alternative

 Best Ordoro Alternative in 2026

-A free alternative to Ordoro for shipping labels
+A free-account alternative to Ordoro for shipping labels

 Why People Switch

 Ordoro is a comprehensive platform that bundles inventory management with shipping, starting at $59/month.
-If you primarily need shipping labels, I'd Ship That gives you USPS, FedEx, and UPS access with no monthly fees and no per-label charges.
+If what you actually need is labels, I'd Ship That gives you USPS, FedEx, and UPS access on a free account with no subscription and no per-label fees.
+You pay only for postage, at below-commercial rates, and you see the full price before you buy.
+With USPS up 5.4%, UPS up 5.9%, and FedEx up 5.9% in the late-2025 to January-2026 rate increases, a $708 yearly subscription on top of rising retail postage is a bill worth questioning.

 Feature Comparison